Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

    ```

 With session related issues, you can try to store the session data in `Redis` or `memcache` as that will make the session
-cookie a much smaller.
+cookie much smaller.
 It is rather common that big cookies do cause issues.
-There is also possibility to enable session
+You can also enable session
 compression.

-Also try to eliminate the indirection as that makes it easier to find out where the problem is.
+Also try to eliminate indirection as that makes it easier to find out where the problem is.
 By indirection, we
 mean other gateways, load balancers, NATs, and such in front of Kong.
 If there is such, you may look at using:

 - [port maps](/enterprise/latest/property-reference/#port_maps)